Jabble/tamu-rdm-workshops/modules/data-management-plans.md

 - Would any omitted information be useful to know?
 - Which of these questions are you able to answer for your current research project?

-## Tools and Resources
+## Tools and resources
 Many resources are available to help you write a Data Management Plan.
-These will ask you to answer the questions that different funders care about.

-- Data Management Planning Tool ([DMPTool](https://dmp.cdlib.org))
 - DataONE([Website](https://www.dataone.org/data-management-planning))
 - ICPSR ([Website](http://www.icpsr.umich.edu/icpsrweb/content/datamanagement/dmp/framework.html))

+The DMPTool is a tool that will walk you through writing a plan.
+When applying for a grant, it will ask you to answer the questions that different funders care about.

+- Data Management Planning Tool ([DMPTool](https://dmp.cdlib.org))

 *DMPTool walkthrough*